MOHAWK RIVER TRAIL:

 Last Updated: August 1, 2015

 Difficulty: Easy.
 Flat paved trail.
-Sidewalk from the Canalway Trail to Fort Stanwix.
+Sidewalk from the Erie Canalway Trail to Fort Stanwix.

-To Start from Fort Stanwix NM; From the junction of Routes 26, 49 & 365 follow Route 49 north to Rome to the junction of Routes 46 & 49.
-Continue on Route 49 taking your first right on S James St. Turn left on W Dominick St where you'll find parking.
+To start from Fort Stanwix NM; Continue straight along Erie Blvd and take your first right on S James St. Turn left on W Dominick St where you'll find parking.
 A wide brick crosswalk will bring you over to the Visitor Center.